 Listen, labor is HARD!
 Childbirth is PAINFUL.
 Take it from Carly at Mommy on Purpose.
-She wrote a SPOT ON post on the reality of the pain of childbirth.
+She wrote a post on the reality of the pain of childbirth.
 And guess what?
 She did it without an epidural–the way she planned to do it!

 Instead, what you want is to have a prepared mind and an understanding about what to expect out of your labor and the facility in which you are receiving care.
 A birth plan, written ahead of time and gone over with your provider is a great tool to use to keep an organized, stress-free mind when you arrive on the labor & delivery unit.

 It is important to have a list of things that you hope for available to the nurse so that we have a little resource to reference if we have a question and don’t want to interrupt your labor process to ask you.

 Sitting down and writing your birth plan brings to your mind things that you may not have considered before and it helps you think of questions that you didn’t even know you had.
 It’s actually a great learning tool and a great way to let your team get to know you.